r0hitm/devavatar-archived/src/content/blog/conditional-statements-in-math-and-programming.md

   - discrete-math
 ---

+POSSIBLE TO MAKE THIS ABOUT INTERESTING FACTS/BEHAVIOURS ON CONDITIONALS & LOGIC??
+Yes -> Do that, No -> Reconsider this as all of this is properly taught in any discrete math class, can't see the point of this blogpost.

 ; making sense of conditional statements
 ; conditional statements: do you really know them as well as you think you do?
 ; math of conditional statements: clearing all the common misconceptions & confusions